 We changed our name to Blue Planet Network in 2010 to emphasize our mission and to welcome funders, as well as implementers, as members to help us expand our reach and collective impact.

-Blue Planet Network and East Meets West (EMW) merged on September 6, 2013, bringing together EMW's market-leading "pay for performance" water and sanitation programs (WASH) and Blue Planet Network's unique online collaboration and impact analysis platform.
+Blue Planet Network and Thrive Networks merged on September 6, 2013, bringing together Thrive Networks' market-leading "pay for performance" water and sanitation programs (WASH) and Blue Planet Network's unique online collaboration and impact analysis platform.
 The merger will accelerate innovation across the sector, drive learning and visibility, and deliver improved clean water and sanitation solutions to more people around the globe.
-Blue Planet Network is now as a division of EMW's WASH Solutions business unit.
+Blue Planet Network is now a division of Thrive Networks.
 Blue Planet Network continues to operate and grow its online collaboration platform and network of 100+ expert WASH organizations.
 Blue Planet Network will retain its name and remain an open community and platform driven by its members' needs.

 Get in-depth information about Blue Planet Network on Guide Star.